Dev-Sites/pixijs/v5-Proposal:-Return-of-the-Stage.md

 4. If subtree is added/removed to the stage, fire `added`/`removed` event through whole subtree and re-assign `stage` field for all elements.
 5. Add `detachChild` method that does not fire `removed` but adds whole subtree to special stage's `detached` set of elements, that can be removed on next frame, if user says so, or if special flag is enabled.
 Calling "addChild" on detached elements adds them back, without `added` signal/event.
 6. Add/remove/detach works like in pixi-v4 when there is no Stage parent.
 Allow free modification of `children` in that case.
+7. If the stage added inside another stage, it behaves as a single element: no recursive `added`/`removed`.
+8. All those manipulations must use BFS (queue) instead of recursion.
+It simplifies the debug process for users.